Real-MTR/Eclipse/README.md

 # Eclipse
-_An FFA plugin coded by Kira Development_
+_An FFA plugin with no databases coded by Kira Development_

 # Dependencies
   - Aria: A nametag api coded by me